COMMUNITY TO COMMUNITY: POLICY EQUITY FOR ALL

 Research Seed Grant Competition

 Proposals should seek to address an urgent but long-standing policy challenge facing cities and states in areas such as housing, crime, public health, and workforce development, though we accept applications on all themes relevant to cities and communities.
-Special consideration will be given to projects that examine or address questions with regional significance at one of our global university system locations, particularly Boston or Oakland.
+Special consideration will be given to projects that examine or address questions with regional significance at one of our global university system locations.
 For all funded projects, a summary of the findings will be published on the C2C web portal when the project is completed.

 Applicants may request up to $5,000, which can be used for project-related expenses such as travel, purchase of data or software, materials, participant recruitment, and funding for students as research assistants.
 In rare instances, these funds may be used to purchase hardware if the hardware is necessary for the development of project.
 Neither faculty salary nor faculty course releases are supported under this program.
 Most projects will be funded for six months; all unexpended funds will be returned to C2C after 12 months (from date of notification).